AsahiLinux/artwork/logos/README.md

 The Asahi Linux logo art is copyright (c) 2021 soundflora* and Hector Martin.

-The logo art is licensed under CC-BY-SA 4.0.
+The logo art is licensed under CC BY-SA 4.0.
 Please see the LICENSE file for the license text.

 * Logo design by [soundflora*](https://soundflora.tokyo)
 * Editing by [Hector Martin "marcan"](https://github.com/marcan/)